marmolak/GordonFlashTool/README.md

 - Compute checksum for each image.
 - Tested to work (and compile) on ppc64 MacOS X 10.4.

+## How to install on Fedora

+Under root:

+`dnf copr enable hackr/GordonFlashTool`

+`dnf install gordon-flash-tool`

 ## How to compile